Matcha Info

 • Matcha is a terrific way to receive the health benefits of green tea without having to drink as many cups.

-Induces calm state of mind, with increased focus and enhanced metabolism
+EFFECTS: Induce calm state of mind, with increased focus and enhanced metabolism.

 • Contains antioxidants: zinc, Vitamin E, Vitamin C, EGCG, and more.